 By this point, the only green sold button I had seen was on a 1969 work by Nicholas Krushenick.
 I began to wonder if this is what the art critics mean when they say dealers are desperately risk averse?

-Finally, I found the leading edge of contemporary art in the chaos sculptures of Belgium artist Arne Quinze.
+Finally, I found the leading edge of contemporary art in the chaotic sculptures of Belgium artist Arne Quinze.
 (Another green sold button.)
 Interestingly, they were paired with Robert Indiana’s 60’s something HOPE.

 I gave up and made my way to the beach, but not before checking out a booth designed by Zaha Hadid.
 It stood head and shoulders above the art it accommodated.

 Tomorrow is another day.
-Let’s see if the other shows-RED DOT, Scope, NADA, ZOOM-are more daring.
+Let’s see if the other shows-RED DOT, Scope, NADA, and ZOOM-are more daring.